iterative/dvc.org/content/docs/studio/create-view.md

   [monorepo](https://en.wikipedia.org/wiki/Monorepo), then specify the full path to the root directory for the project that you want to connect to.

-- **Data remote:** The metrics and parameters that you want to include in the view may be present in a data remote (cloud storage or another location outside of the Git repo).
+- **Data remotes:** The metrics and parameters that you want to include in the view may be present in a data remote (cloud storage or another location outside of the Git repo).
 If you want to include such data in your views, then you will have to grant DVC Studio access to the data remote.

-- **Custom files:** DVC Studio automatically detects metrics, plots, and parameters files specified in the project's `dvc.yaml`.
+- **Custom metrics and parameters:** DVC Studio automatically detects metrics, plots, and parameters files specified in the project's `dvc.yaml`.
 If you want to connect custom files, you can add them by clicking on the `Add file` button.
 Enter the full file path, and specify whether the file is for `Metrics` or `Parameters`.